-(a) Only upon a vendor's professional staff recommendation and

-USPO's/USPSO's approval,

-- (b) For a period not exceeding 270 days, unless USPO/USPSO CO approves the extension (USPO/USPSO monitors the client's defendant's/person under supervision's progress and reviews the placement every sixty (60) days), and - (c) In three major stages: (1) Induction and Treatment- during the first 30 days to assimilate the individual into the Therapeutic Community; (2) Primary Treatment using a structured model of progression through increasing levels of pro-social attitudes, behaviors and responsibilities; (2) Provide the facilitate the individual individual increasing from the facility of the fa

-(3) Re-entry - to facilitate the individual's separation from the Therapeutic Community and successful integration to society.
+- (a) Only upon a vendor's professional staff recommendation and USPO's/USPSO's approval, - (b) For a period not exceeding 270 days, unless CO approves the extension (USPO/USPSO monitors the defendant's/person under supervision's progress and reviews the placement every sixty (60) days), and - (c) In three major stages: - a.
+Induction and Treatment- during the first 30 days to assimilate the individual into the Therapeutic Community; - b.
+Primary Treatment using a structured model of progression through increasing levels of pro-social attitudes, behaviors and responsibilities; - c.
+Re-entry to facilitate the individual's separation from the Therapeutic Community and successful integration to society. - "(2)" Short-term Residential Treatment (2001) is for defendants/persons under supervision suffering from chemical dependency and needing residential treatment a-heightened level of structure and support for achieving abstinence.
+Services provide 24-hour, 7 days a week accommodations and should not exceed for a period not exceeding 90 days, unless approved by CO.
+Short-term Residential treatment facilities provide a highly structured environment that incorporates protective oversight, counseling, drug testing, and other approaches that involve cooperative living for people receiving treatment.
+The defendant's/persons under supervision's progress shall be monitored and reported to the USPO/USPSO at least every 30 days. - "(3)" Long-term Residential Treatment (2002) is for defendants/persons under supervision. suffering from chemical dependency and needing a-heightened level of structure and support for achieving abstinence.
+Services provide 24-hour, 7 days a week accommodations and should not exceed residential treatment for a period not exceeding 270 days (9 months) unless approved by CO.
+Long-term Residential Treatment facilities provide a highly structured environment that incorporates protective oversight, counseling, drug testing, and other approaches that involve cooperative living for people receiving treatment.
+The defendant's/person under supervision's progress shall be monitored and reported to the USPO/USPSO every 30 days.

-- "(2)" Short-term Residential Treatment (2001) is for defendants/persons under supervision suffering from chemical dependency and needing residential treatment for a period not exceeding 90 days, unless approved by USPO/USPSO CO.
-Residential treatment facilities provide a highly structured environment that incorporates counseling, drug testing, and other approaches that involve cooperative living for people receiving treatment.
-The defendant's/persons under supervision's progress shall be monitored and reported to the USPO/USPSO at least every 30 days. - "(3)" Long-term Residential Treatment (2002) is for defendants/persons under supervision suffering from chemical dependency and needing residential treatment for a period not exceeding 270 days unless approved by USPO/USPSO CO.
-Residential Treatment facilities provide a highly structured environment that incorporates counseling, drug testing, and other approaches that involve cooperative living for people receiving treatment.
-The defendant's/person under supervision's progress shall be monitored and reported to the USPO/USPSO every 30 days. - (4)" Short-term Residential Housing Treatment for Co-Occurring Disorders (6001) is an inpatient treatment program for individuals who are suffering from both chemical use/dependence and a mental health disorder.
-It shall be for a period not to exceed 90 days, unless an extension is determined appropriate by the USPO/USPSO CO.
-Residential treatment facilities provide a highly structured environment that incorporates integrated treatment for co-occurring disorders, drug testing, and other approaches that involve cooperative living for people receiving treatment.
+"(4)" Short-term Residential Housing Treatment for Co-Occurring Disorders (6001) is an inpatient treatment program for individuals who are suffering from both chemical use/dependence and a mental health disorder.
+It shall be for a period not to exceed 90 days, unless an extension is determined appropriate by the CO.
+Residential treatment facilities provide a highly structured environment that incorporates protective oversight, integrated treatment for co-occurring disorders, drug testing, and other approaches that involve cooperative living for people receiving treatment.
 The vendor shall monitor defendant's/person under supervision's progress and report to the USPO/USPSO every 30 days.

-"(5)" Long-term Residential Treatment for Co-Occurring Disorders (6002) is an intensive residential treatment program for individuals who are suffering both chemical use/dependence and a mental health disorder, for a period not to exceed 270 days, unless an extension is determined appropriate by the USPO/USPSO CO.
-Residential treatment facilities provide a highly structured environment that incorporates integrated treatment for co-occurring disorders, drug testing, and other approaches that involve cooperative living for people receiving treatment.
+"(5)" Long-term Residential Treatment for Co-Occurring Disorders (6002) is an intensive residential treatment program for individuals who are suffering both chemical use/dependence and a mental health disorder, for a period not to exceed 270 days, unless an extension is determined appropriate by the CO.
+Residential treatment facilities provide a highly structured environment that incorporates protective oversight, integrated treatment for co-occurring disorders, drug testing, and other approaches that involve cooperative living for people receiving treatment.
 The vendor shall monitor defendant's/person under supervision's progress and report to the USPO/USPSO every 30 days.

 "(6)" Confined Treatment Alternative (1503) is substance use treatment, drug testing, and other types of educational services in a confined facility for defendants/persons under supervision experiencing relapse or substance use behavior requiring a short-term controlled environment.
 The length of stay is determined by the USPO/USPSO and ordered by the Court, as a special condition of supervision.
-The length of treatment shall not exceed 90 days unless an extension is determined appropriate by the USPO/USPSO CO.
+The length of treatment shall not exceed 90 days unless an extension is determined appropriate by the CO.